tito21/brainfuck-interpreters/README.md

   - Usage `julia brainfuck.jl filename`
   - Uses a transcomilation step similar to the javascript implementation
   - Mandelbrot time 0m54,092s, after some optimization does deliver.
-I might start using it for my own programas
+I might start using it for my own programs

+## Rust
+  - Usage `rustc brainfuck.rs -C opt-level=3` and then `./brainfuck filename`.
+  - As usal uses a transcompilation step similar to the other implementations.
+  - Mandelbrot time 0m34,147s

 # Planed

   - ✔Python
   - Lisp
   - Haskell
-  - Rust
+  - ✔Rust
   - ✔Go

 ---